 This doesn’t mean that you can’t use our trademarked words, phrases, logos, and so on — on the contrary!
 You can throw them around almost as much as you like.
 You just can’t use our trademarks to trick people into thinking that we endorse a product or some commercial venture of yours.
 When in doubt, just ask us!

-If you have questions about all this, need to request permission for something, or want to negotiate some kind of licensing arrangement outside the explicit terms of this document, just send us a message!
+If you have questions about all this, need to request permission for something, or want to negotiate some kind of licensing arrangement, just send us a message!

 For non-commercial derivative works that are unlikely to compete with our own commercial products, you are welcome to do as you please, with the following restrictions on your derivative works: